AdewaleOdukoya/Breast-Cancer-Prediction/README.md

 8. Contact

 ## Project Overview
 This project involves building a machine learning model to predict breast cancer using the Wisconsin Diagnostic Breast Cancer (WDBC) dataset.
-The primary objective is to classify tumors as malignant or benign based on various features extracted from .
+The primary objective is to classify tumors as malignant or benign based on various features extracted from test parameters taken from patients.
 ## Dataset
 #### Name: Wisconsin Diagnostic Breast Cancer (WDBC)
 #### File: wdbc.csv